maybeflexa/Wraith-Lib/Documentation.md

 ## ConfigManager Bridge

-A small wrapper around the core save system for simpler config calls.
+A direct config wrapper on the window.
+It uses Wraith flags and works alongside the addon.

 ```lua
 local Config = Window.ConfigManager:CreateConfig("default")